- Program:Winds & Percussion

 She has recorded for RCA, Deutsche Gramophone, CRI, Nonesuch and Vanguard labels, and is most famous for her performance of Wagner’s “Ring” cycle as solo horn with the MET Opera under the direction of James Levine.
 Landsman has performed as chamber musician at many festivals and concert series, including the Marlboro Music Festival, Chamber Music Northwest, the Santa Fe Chamber Music Festival, Sarasota Music Festival, La Jolla Summerfest, the Chamber Music Society of Lincoln Center, Orcas Island Chamber Music Festival, and the Metropolitan Museum of Art, where she appeared as a guest artist with the Guarneri Quartet.
 In the summers she performs and teaches at the Music Academy of the West , the Sarasota Music Festival, and the Aspen Music Festival.

+A member of the Juilliard faculty from 1989 to 2022, Landsman joined the USC Thornton winds & percussion faculty in the fall of 2020.
 She has presented master classes at such distinguished institutions as USC Thornton, The Colburn School, Curtis Institute, Eastman School of Music, Mannes College of Music, Manhattan School of Music, Cal State Long Beach, Rowan University, University of Oklahoma, and University of Southern Mississippi, to name a few.
 She is also a visiting master teacher at the New World Symphony in Miami.
 Her international presence includes master classes in Norway, Sweden, and Israel.
 In 2016 Landsman was an honored jury member at the ARD horn competition in Munich, Germany.

 Her recent series of Carmine Caruso lessons on YouTube have led to further fame and renown among today’s generation of horn players.